miniscope/Miniscope-SAMD-Framework/README.md

 ## Declarations
 - Application specific function declerations in MS_definitions.h

-## Open questions
+## Open questions / to do
+- Write everything for minimum prototype
+- Ask someone to add module
+    - I think Marcel is interesting in adding the LUTmodule
+- More safe/efficient coding rule
+- Branch protection
+- Code organization
+    - Probably the functions should be organized by peripherals? or Projects?
+    - Might need to narrow down namespaces
+- Using custom Makefile or not
+    - Avoiding for now
+- Good way to add error handling (if we need it)
-- Namespace
+- Namespace is probably too wide than it should be
+    - Almost all global now
+    - Might be ok for this scale project
-- If conditional compile should be defined in main.c or not
+- If conditional compile should be defined in main.c or in each function